wasmCloud/examples/echo/README.md

     $ wash claims sign ./target/wasm32-unknown-unknown/release/echo.wasm -c wasmcloud:httpserver --name "echo" --ver 0.2.2
     ```

-    To read more on the security aspects at https://wasmcloud.dev/reference/host-runtime/security/.
+    Read more on the security aspects at https://wasmcloud.dev/reference/host-runtime/security/.

-6. We need actor id to use in our manifest.yml:
+6. Actors are signed with unique module keys, so the echo actor ID will be different for everyone.
+We'll need to inspect the actor to find its public key (module) for the next step:

     ```bash
     $ wash claims inspect ./target/wasm32-unknown-unknown/release/echo_s.wasm